apache/sedona/src/main/java/org/datasyslab/babylon/README.md

 ### Various Image Type
 * PNG
-* JPEG
+* JPG
 * GIF

-You also can support your desired image type by easily extending the photo filter!
+You also can support your desired image type by easily extending image generator!

 ### Current Visualization effect